arribada/LoraTracker/README.md

 - Gateways/Create
 ```
 name: main
-description: gpsTracker
+description: anything
 # for Rpi sender - look for the gateway_ID in the sender's compose file or in the corresponding env variable  if overridden by one.
-# for Lorix one - http://deviceIPorDomain:8080/lora/forwarder or in the config file:` /etc/lora-packet-forwarder/global_conf.json`
+# for Lorix one - http://lorixOneIP/lora/forwarder or in the config file:` /etc/lora-packet-forwarder/global_conf.json`
 id:...
 server: main
 location: #drag the pin to the current gateway location.
 This determines when a gps tag is outside a parimeter and when to send Prometheus alerts.